Coway AP-1512HH Review

 Air Cleaning Performance

-The Coway AP-1512HH was one of 4 top models that scored an 8 out of 10 in our air cleaning performance testing.
+The CP-1512HH was one of four top models that scored highly in our air cleaning performance testing.
 All of these models were able to eliminate almost 100% of the airborne particulates in our smoky testing room.

-When we put the Coway AP-1512HH into the haze of our dirty air testing room, it removed 99.32% of the airborne particles within half an hour.
-This was one of the fastest cleaning times we saw in our testing, with only the Honeywell True Allergen Remover doing slightly better.
-After an hour it achieved a 99.84% reduction, one of the best marks of all our purifiers.
+When we put the AP-1512HH into the haze of our dirty air testing room, it removed 99.32% of the airborne particles within half an hour.
+This was one of the fastest cleaning times we saw in our testing.
+After an hour, it achieved a 99.84% reduction, one of the best marks of all our purifiers.

-As if top notch cleaning wasn't enough, the Coway was also the quietest operator amongst our testing models.
-It earned a lofty 9 out of 10 in a test that saw scores as low as 4.
+As if top-notch cleaning wasn't enough, the Coway is also the quietest operator amongst our testing models.

 Ease of Use

-The Coway was one of the most user friendly models we tested, losing out in that regard only to the Blueair Pure 211.
-Still, its score of 8 out of 10 put it solidly amongst the frontrunners.
+The Coway was one of the most user-friendly models we tested.
+Its high score put it solidly amongst the frontrunners.

-The Coway has a no frills, clean interface.
-A number of buttons on the top of the unit let you cycle through fan speeds, turn the ionizer on and off, and set a 1, 4, or 8 hour off timer.
+The Coway has a no-frills, clean interface.
+A number of buttons on the top of the unit let you cycle through fan speeds, turn the ionizer on and off, and set a one, four, or eight hour off timer.
 Its fan settings include low, medium, high, and eco.
 It also includes a built-in air quality meter, so you can set the fan speed to auto and let the purifier ramp up and down as the surrounding air quality dictates.
-We found this air quality monitor to be the most accurate of any in our selection.
+We found this air quality monitor was the most accurate of any in our selection.
 Where other models with built-in air quality meters often failed to react to increases in air pollutants, the Coway always increased its fan speed when our external air quality meter indicated an increase in airborne particles.
-At 12.7 pounds the Coway isn't particularly light, but it has some nice carrying handles that make it fairly easy to move around.
+At 12.7 pounds, the Coway isn't particularly light, but it has some nice carrying handles that make it fairly easy to move around.

-The Coway received an average score of 5 out of 10 in our operating cost testing.
+The Coway received an average score in our operating cost testing.
 Given its high performance, we still feel this cost is worth it, but there are definitely more economical models out there.

-The Coway was actually one of the most efficient models in our testing, using only 0.01 kWh of electricity per hour of operation.
+Using only 0.01 kWh of electricity per hour of operation, it's one of the most efficient models in our testing.
 This factors out to about $5.26 per year in most homes.
-However, its replacement filters are somewhat pricey and we typically found them for $60, though sometimes cheaper options are available.
+However, its replacement filters are somewhat pricey, and we typically found them for $60, though sometimes cheaper options are available.
 The best replacement packs come with one HEPA filter and two carbon filters, which are enough to last for one year according to manufacturer recommendations.
 Its list price is also a bit above average, so you have to pay a little more upfront.

 Given that the Coway is a top performer in every category, we feel that its average estimated lifetime cost represents a great value.
 Generally, we would expect a product of this caliber to ask a premium price for its performance, but all told the Coway's costs are middle of the road.
 Sure, the list price is somewhat high, so a lot of those costs are upfront.
-However, if you can make the initial investment you'll know that in the long run you'll be getting high-end performance for a reasonable price.
+However, if you can make the initial investment, you'll know that you'll be getting high-end performance for a reasonable price in the long run.